kuskmen/docs-travis-ci-com/user/running-build-in-debug-mode.md

 To show any command input and output you see while connected to the VM running in the debug mode, pass an empty JSON object (`{}`) in the payload instead.

+> This feature is available for private repositories and those public repositories for which the feature is enabled.
+To have the feature enabled for a public repository, please email us at support@travis-ci.com indicating which ones.
+Push access to the repository is also required.

 ## Connecting to the job running in the debug mode